microsoftgraph/msgraph-sdk-raptor/README.md

 7. CSharpArbitraryDllTests

- The arbitraryDllTest is useful in running customized tests, for example where there is a need to use a modified unpublished dll for whichever repository to test the effect of a specific fix or assumed hypothesis.
+ The arbitraryDllTest is useful in running customized tests for an unpublished dll, which can consist of a proposed metadata or generator changes.

 There are also 4 Java test projects, as listed below.
 These are all compilation tests